-- Frontiers and regions take into consideration geographical changes.
-For example, new French regions are available (Request 144513).
+- Borders and regions take geographical changes into consideration, e.g., new French regions are available (Request 144513).

 - Regions, sub-regions and cities have been added in some countries for better coverage.

-- New cities have been added, some have been removed, with the 100000 inhabitants limit, except for the United States of America.
+- New cities have been added, some have been removed, considering the 100,000 inhabitants limit, except for the United States of America.

 Geo-Map: New French Regions

-Due to ID changes in the geographical database, if you have created geo charts in SAP BI 4.2 with a mapping by name, you need to remap these names when editing these documents in SAP BI 4.3.
+If you have created geo charts in SAP BI 4.2 with a mapping by name, you need to remap these names when editing these documents in SAP BI 4.3 due to ID changes in the geographical database.

-In the Data Provider category, with the new Web Intelligence document’s data source, DataProviderType has been updated to return correct data provider type.
-The possible values are: “Universe”, “Text”, “Excel”, “Web Services”, “Web Intelligence”, “SAP BICS”, “SAP HANA” and “Free-Hand SQL”.
-To complement NumberOfRows, NumberOfColumns has been added to return the number of objects of a data provider.
+In the Data Provider category, DataProviderType has been updated to return the correct data provider type.
+The possible values are: “Universe”, “Text”, “Excel”, “Web Services”, “SAP BW”, “SAP HANA”, “Free-Hand SQL” and “Web Intelligence” for the new Web Intelligence document data source.
+Besides NumberOfRows, NumberOfColumns has been added to return the number of objects of a data provider.

-In the Document category, DocumentPath, DocumentParentFolder and DocumentParentFolder have been added to respectively return the document’s path (Request 108755), the name of its parent folder (Request 206442) and the document’s description (Request 144988).
-Like DataProviderType, QuerySummary has been updated to return also the correct data provider type, followed by its name.
+In the Document category, DocumentPath, DocumentParentFolder and DocumentParentFolder have been added to respectively return the document’s path (Request 108755), the name of its parent folder (Request 206442) and the document description (Request 144988).
+QuerySummary has also been updated to return the correct data provider type (cf. DataProviderType).

-In the String category, Trim, LeftTrim and RightTrim have been extended and you can define the character to remove from the string (Request 217310).
+In the String category, Trim, LeftTrim and RightTrim have been extended to allow you to define the character to remove from the string (Request 217310).
 By default, this character is the space character.

 - string Trim ( string str [; string ch] )